 When determining whether your business is a sole proprietorship, you can disregard cases in which a maximum of SEK 5,000 in contributions-liable compensation has been paid to the same individual.

 Moa owns a limited company and pays herself a salary every month.
 The company has had one further employee, Pontus, since 1 February 2024.
 The company has had no other employees since 1 January 2017, and meets the criteria to qualify as a sole proprietorship.
 Pontus works full time and receives a monthly salary of SEK 37,000.
-The company can continue to receive Growth Support for the compensation paid to Pontus, and pay employer contributions at 10.21% on up to SEK 25,000 by entering an X in box 062 in its PAYE return.
+The company can continue to receive Growth Support for the compensation paid to Pontus, and pay employer contributions at 10.21% on up to SEK 25,000.
 The company pays the full rate of employer contributions (31.42%) on the remaining SEK 12,000.
 Moa’s company is entitled to Growth Support for up to 24 consecutive calendar months.